miguel10746/osticket-prereqs/README.md

 <p>
 Once everything is done within IIS.
 Go to sites then Default Web Sites finally osTicket.
 On the right column click the link Browse *:80.
-We need to enable certain extension that are disable.
+I need to enable certain extension that are disable.
 </p>

 <p>